ghost-goblin/CySA/part1.md

   - Data Feeds
 #### CISP (Cyber Security Information Sharing Partnership) | ISAC (Information Sharing & Analysis Center)
 + A not-for-profit group set  up to share sector specific threat intelligence and security best practices amongst its members

+## Open-source intelligence (OSINT)
++ Methods of obtaining information about a person or organisation  through public records, websites, and social media

 ## Proprietary-source intelligence
 + Threat intelligence is very widely provided as a commercial service offering, access to research and updates is subject to a subscription fee